guibueno/guibueno.github.io/_docs/03-decision-making.markdown

 Due to many overlaps, such categories may look slightly arbitraty.
 For example, some blogs may also have YouTube channels, just like some products may offer more than one service.

-In addition to that, this list is not exhaustive, that is, besides the few examples within parenthesis, it is likely that many other products could be added to almost all categories.
+It is important to state that this list is not exhaustive.
+Besides the few examples within parenthesis, it is likely that many other products could be added to almost all categories.

 ### ... so what?